Field Guide to the Insects of Tasmania

-Kristi Ellingsen is a secondary school science teacher, specialising in biology.
-She has become concerned with students’ decreasing awareness of wildlife in their own backyard (and the decreasing numbers who have actually explored it!).
+Kristi Ellingsen was a secondary school science teacher, specialising in biology for 30 years.
+With new found freedom she volunteers with Biosecurity.
+She had became concerned with students’ decreasing awareness of wildlife in their own backyard (and the decreasing numbers who have actually explored it!).
 Northern Hemisphere resources seemed to be in abundance, but there was little available about specifically Tasmanian invertebrates.

 Wildlife has always been a passion, and this interest has been honed with the power of using a macro lens to see detail that is hidden to the human eye.
 Using increasingly cumbersome cameras Kristi has gradually accumulated a collection of photos representing a glimpse of the biodiversity of insects in Tasmania.
 There is rarely a trip where she doesn’t find something exciting.
 Helping to generate a website was the next natural step.
 A website can allow most people access to a resource and the more people understand about wildlife, the more respect they will have.

 Tony Daley‘s passion for chasing and photographing insects began with the purchase of a digital camera with decent macro capabilities in 2002.
 His subsequent interest in their taxonomy was strongly fuelled by entomological studies undertaken at UTAS as part of an agricultural science course.
 This obsession has culminated in a large reference collection of mostly Australian insect literature that continues to grow.